TarVK/model-react/README.md

     ): DataLoader<T>;

     /**
-     * Retrieves the data of a source
+     * Retrieves the data of the source
      * @param params Data used to know whether to reload and to notify about state changes
      * @returns The data that's currently available
      */